 Well, it's extremely important.

-This is this is a real bad guy.
+This is a real bad guy.

 The president did the right thing.